The Maccabaean Revolt is an interesting case study to introduce some aspects of historical method, as can be seen below.

 One of the most-frequently used methods – but also the one involving the most risks – is to trust that when two independent sources say the same thing, it must be true.
 According to this criterion, Judas would have been able to depend on the support of the Jewish people, since this is stated in both the First and Second Books of the Maccabees.
 The Book of Daniel illustrates how misleading congruence can be.

-Up to this point, we have been concerned with what the former American Secretary of Defense, Donald Rumsfeld, so aptly expressed as known unknowns.
+Up to this point, we have been concerned with known unknowns.
 However, just suppose we did not have Daniel at our disposal.
 In that case, would it have entered our heads that Judas could not depend on the support of the whole population?

 Furthermore, what leads us to ask critical questions when there is only one source available?
 That was the situation before Antiochus’ decree, when all we could use was the Second Book of the Maccabees.
 There must be many inaccuracies in the first part of this article, which we cannot recognize as such because conflicting information is missing.
 Here, we are confronted with unknown unknowns (this type of situation is known as testis unus, testis nullus).